 Paid hosting gives you more control over your domain name (i.e. yourname.com) for better credibility.

 Think about it, which sounds more professional to you: yourname.blogspot.com or yourname.com?
 Sites with customized domains are more trusted by visitors.
 They sound more professional and authoritative compared to borrowed domains.

 Free hosting servers can be unreliable.
 In the event the server goes down, your site will most probably be down too.
 Usually, you are unable to change most of their features, so you will have to live with you’re the predesigned template.

 Pop-up ads will appear on your site.
 This is mostly inadvisable for Google, and they like removing them as fast as they change their algorithms.
-Don’t be surprised when your site is penalized in Search Engine Optimisation (SEO).
+Don’t be surprised when your site is penalized for Search Engine Optimisation (SEO).

 Paid hosting, on the other hand, gives you more control over your site.
 You won’t have ads and banners cluttering your site.
 You can even install software, forums, and scripts to add better security.
 And the best part?
-You can now change your font color to Winter Green if you like.
+You can now change your font colour to Winter Green if you like.